-For highly technical products such as grow lights and hydroponics nutrients, the quality and availability of tech support is paramount for growers and marijuana journalists.
-As I explained in my recent article about the California Lightworks 1100 LED grow light, I relied on their friendly, intelligent tech support people to walk me through set-up and use of the light.
-If those people hadn’t been helpful and useful, I’d have returned the light.
+For highly technical products such as grow lights and hydroponics nutrients, the quality and availability of tech support and customer service is paramount for growers and marijuana journalists.

-Sometimes, an ethical company or seed breeder makes an honest mistake.
-I bought a $855 rosin press that was dead on arrival.
+Sometimes, an ethical cannabis-related company makes an honest mistake.
+I bought an $855 rosin press that was dead on arrival.
 The seller sent FedEx to my house to pick up the defective unit, and deliver a new, working unit, two days later.
 When a company gives you that kind of customer-centered rapid response, it gives you faith in them.

 The bottom line is just like with any other industry, the marijuana seeds, equipment, hydroponics supplies, grow shop, and hydroponics nutrients industries have some good people, and some greedy, dishonest scammers.